Duke Nukem: Feature film

 During the late 1990s, it was announced that film producer Lawrence Kasanoff was working on a Duke Nukem movie.
 The plot was to feature aliens invading Duke's favorite strip club.
 Kasanoff's Duke Nukem film did not advance past the pre-production phase for multiple reasons, primarily funding problems.

 Plans were announced during 2001 for a live action Duke Nukem movie to be produced by Kasanoff's company Threshold Entertainment, however the movie was never produced.

 During 2008, Max Payne producer Scott Faye revealed to IGN.com that he was planning to produce Duke Nukem as a movie.
 Faye, who runs production company Depth Entertainment, said he hoped to complement these with "a Duke movie scenario that will compel a studio to finance a feature version ...
 Certainly, there's a large audience that knows and loves this character.
 We're expanding Duke's 'storyverse' in a very significant major way without abandoning or negating any element that's being used to introduce Duke to the next-gen platforms."

 During an interview with Game Slice in 2017, Gearbox Software CEO Randy Pitchford hinted that there is work being done on a Duke Nukem film.

 In March 2018, it was announced that John Cena would star in a Duke Nukem movie for Paramount Pictures & Platinum Dunes.
 However, in January 2019 Duke Nukem voice actor Jon St. John stated that no movie was in development.
 In a press statement announcing Embracer Group's acquisition of Gearbox Software, however, production of the film was reconfirmed.

 Legendary Entertainment announced in June 2022 they had acquired the rights to make a Duke Nukem film from Gearbox.
 The film is helmed by the team behind Cobra Kai, Josh Heald, Jon Hurwitz and Hayden Schlossberg for Counterbalance Entertainment and Jean Julien Baronnet from Marla Studio.

 Animated series

-In June 18, 2025, Adi Shankar announced a “faithful” animated series adaptation that "fans will like."
+On June 18, 2025, Adi Shankar announced a “faithful” animated series adaptation that "fans will like."